 Stress, at the most basic level, is our body’s way of responding to external pressures.
-The things that make us stressed and how we reduce these stresses will vary from person to person.
+The things that make us stressed and how we reduce stress will vary from person to person.

 When we encounter a “stressful” situation, our body produces hormones that trigger a ‘fight or flight’ response, which is our body’s way of preparing us for action.
 Sometimes, this stress response can be appropriate or even beneficial.